KubeBlocks

 Automatic Failover

-2. Quorum queue leader election — for each quorum queue whose leader was on the failed node, Raft elects a new leader from the majority
+3. Quorum queue leader election — for each quorum queue whose leader was on the failed node, Raft elects a new leader from the surviving majority

-3. Message continuity — producers and consumers reconnect to any remaining broker; the broker routes traffic to the new queue leaders
+4. Message continuity — producers and consumers reconnect to any remaining broker node; the broker routes traffic to the new queue leaders; brief connection-level retries are normal

-4. Node recovery — when the failed pod restarts, it rejoins the Erlang cluster and syncs queue state from the current leaders before accepting traffic
+5. KubeBlocks pod recovery — KubeBlocks restarts the failed pod; on startup the node re-joins the Erlang cluster via the headless service and syncs queue state from the current leaders before accepting traffic

 © 2026 KUBEBLOCKS INC